viamrobotics/docs/static/include/create-a-reservation.md

    {{< /alert >}}

 3. **Click "Try Your Robot" to use your Viam Rover.**

    You’ll be able to control a Viam Rover in the Viam robotics lab for 15 minutes.
    You can see a session timer in the top banner.

-   You can see how the rover is configured, write code to control the rover, teleoperate the rover, and more.
+   You can see the rover's configuration, write code to control the rover, drive the rover, and more.